usaid-cs/yesterday-i-learned/random.md

 1. An ISO 8601 date without the year has the format `--MM-DD`.
 Standard also allows a year followed by the day number as `YYYY-DDD`.
 Therefore, it is not possible to have an ISO date displayed with just the year and month.
 1. Do not buy a (pair of) VR goggle(s).
 Their size do not justify the gimmicks that they provide.
 1. George Orwell believes tea from China is inferior to tea from India.
-1. That idiotic 16-lens camera is [not a joke](https://techcrunch.com/2017/07/14/light-starts-shipping-the-l16-its-16-camera-pocket-dslr-challenger/)?!
 1. For any UI popup confirming if ["Are you sure you want to foo bar?"](https://ux.stackexchange.com/questions/756/what-are-some-alternatives-to-the-phrase-are-you-sure-you-want-to-xyz-in-confi), you can remove the "Are you sure you want to" and still have a popup that makes sense.
 1. A successful person sees its own weaknesses *and then improves them.*
 1. Tan is more commonly [陳](https://www.quora.com/Where-is-the-origins-of-Tan-%E9%99%B3-surname) rather than 譚 in Singapore.